Publisher: Fifteenth of August Editorial Department

 Condition: very good, yellowed newsprint, cover, folded centre as issued, creasing to centre fold

-Cover sheet of the first issue of the tabloid newspaper bayiwu zhanbi.
+Cover sheet of the tabloid newspaper bayiwu zhanbi.
 The date included in the publication's masthead refers to the Japanese surrender in World War Two on the fifteenth of August, 1945.
 Zhanbi is a kind of calligraphy and art characterised by a trembling line; the term was likely used here because the first character also means battle or war and would fit with the courageous image the publication was hoping to convey.

-The two cartoons on the verso of the sheet are ridiculing Tao Zhu, who in 1966 ranked fourth in the central party leadership of China.
+The cartoon on the right-hand verso of the sheet is ridiculing Tao Zhu, who in 1966 ranked fourth in the central party leadership of China.
 Eventually falling out of favour with the Central Cultural Revolution Small Group, to which he acted as advisor, Tao was attacked in a speech by Jiang Qing in January 1967, with Mao following suit a few days later.
 Dismissed from his position, Tao was labelled as a 'counter-revolutionary two-face' and 'traitor', among other terms, and became the highest ranking party leader to be officially denounced at the time.
 Physically and mentally abused in various 'struggle sessions', he became ill and died in November 1969.
 His name was cleared in 1978.